orblivion/etherpad-lite-sandstorm/ISSUES.md

 Assuming Etherpad isn't already on top of this.
 Though, we may not be packaging the very latest version of Etherpad every time (including this time).

-## PDF Export

-In the previous app version, Kenton [tried to support pdf export](https://github.com/kentonv/etherpad-lite/commit/e67f2ec8a72476d7e9fa4f92caf7496cea00b87b) in the previous app version, but it made the spk massive and didn't work well.

-But, perhaps there's a workaround.
-If we really don't care about this, it can be moved to "Known Limitations".

 ## Performance - Minification/Caching

 ## Performance - Loading Screen